 pip install anchore

 That is all!
 This open source Python project is compatible with most systems that run, well Python.
 But not Windows.
-On my Windows test machine, it installed/updated requests, args, clint, prettytable, backports.ssl-match-hostname, docker-pycreds, websocket-client, docker-py, anchore packages.
+On my Windows test machine, it installed/updated requests, args, clint, prettytable, backports.ssl-match-hostname, docker-pycreds, websocket-client, docker-py.
 It then errored out trying to os.path.join(os.getenv(‘HOME’).
 On *NIX based systems, you should then run:

 anchore sync catalogue